How to experience the magic of Valladolid: Cenotes, ruins and tequila on the Yucután Peninsula

 Restaurants in Valladolid cater to all types of traveller.
 At the more local end of the scale, you can find authentic, cost-efficient family restaurants and street stalls, and way up the other end you’ll get swanky gastronomical masterpieces aimed at tourists.
 The streets are chock-a-block full of restaurants in Valladolid, but of course during our time there we gravitated towards the cheapo food court where the locals are loud and the pigeons are gutsy.

 While I’d usually avoid food spots in the very centre of a town due to their higher cost and touristy direction, Lonchería El Amigo Casiano, the absolutely no-frills shop crammed into the arches of a food and jewellery court (odd mix, but hey) has not suffered from being placed right on the main plaza.
-I can’t count how many 12-peso tacos were had, and the Chinese next to it is pretty smashing, too.
+I can’t count how many 12-peso tacos were had, and the Chinese food served at the window next to it is pretty smashing, too.
 Stuffing your face with cheap food is up there with the best things to do in Valladolid.

 If you want to eat somewhere that you can doll up and feel a bit spesh, check out some of the restaurants in Valladolid’s swankier corners, such as K’uxub, El Meson del Marques or Yakunaj Cocina Mexicana.
 These are all very highly rated restaurants in Valladolid, and although pricey for Mexico, still waaay below the price points you’ll find for this level of quality in Europe, etc. You can usually find a main meal for under 250 pesos at these kinds of places.